Charles-Dsouza3/EmpathixAI/README.md

 ## Known Limitations

-- Free-tier hosting introduces cold-start latency on the backend.
 - SQLite and local file storage are not persistent across redeploys on free hosting tiers.
 - Hugging Face's free inference quota is limited; heavy usage may hit rate limits.
 - This is an informational tool, not a diagnostic one — it is not a substitute for professional medical care, and it says so throughout the interface.